Airdrie86/life-hack-1/README.md

 <h2>Register:</h2>
 <p>For the sign up page I decided I wanted to use a picture to be the background of the main body of the page.
 I wanted to, again, use a picture that spoke to what I wanted to portray for the website(More time to relax) and again catch the users eye.<p>
+ <p>This page is to also help the user return to the website and/or social media platforms.
+The hope is that people sign up and then will get a newsletter that willl give new hacks and links to social medial platforms.<p>

 ![2021-08-05 (20)](https://user-images.githubusercontent.com/82090017/128432136-b815447b-4d5c-441c-a516-442c09017fb1.png)